awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetScanning.md

 ## Example \- Scan Using \.NET<a name="LowLevelDotNetScanExample"></a>

-The following C\# code example provides a working sample that scans the ProductCatalog table to find items priced less than 0\.
+The following C\# code provides a working example that scans the `ProductCatalog` table to find items priced less than 0\.

-For step\-by\-step instructions to test the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions for testing the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.

 ```
 /**